The U.S. is facing a serious nursing shortage.

 Nurse leadership development helps retention efforts

 Laura Wightman, system chief nursing officer at Regional Health in Rapid City, S.D., said to retain quality nurses it’s important to have good nursing leaders and a positive culture within the organization.
-Many nurses leave their jobs due to poor managers and pervasive workplace incivility, she said.
+Many nurses leave their jobs due to poor managers and pervasive workplace incivility, especially during a nursing shortage, she said.

 “Many organizations overlook the first-line supervisor, who usually has the most interaction with nurses,” she said.
 “To help reduce turnover, we hone in on leadership development, from executives to directors to managers to charge nurses.
 Better performing leaders help with staff retention.
 We had an 8% improvement with retention after implementing our leadership development program.”